History of the County of Tripoli: Pons (1112–1137)

-Bertrand who died unexpectedly of an illnes was succeeded by his son Pons on 3 February 1112.
+Bertrand who died unexpectedly of an illness was succeeded by his son Pons on 3 February 1112.
 Still a minor, Pons was sent to Antioch by his guardians.
 Lewis proposes that the Tripolitan lords wanted to get rid of the growing Jerusalemite demands for military assistance by seeking a rapprochement with Tancred.
 To clear the way for a full reconciliation between Antioch and Tripoli, Tancred granted Tortosa, the town of Maraclea, and the castles at Safita and Hisn al-Akrad (later known as Chastel Blanc and Crac des Chevaliers, respectively) in fief to Pons.

 Although contemporary documents do not name Pons's guardians, they indicate that the constable Roger and Bishop Albert of Tripoli were among the heads of state administration.
 Pons was still in Tripoli, when with his consent Bishop Albert refused to return a large sum of money that Boutoumites had deposited with him.
 After the Byzantines threatened them with an embargo on Cypriote goods, Bishop Albert paid back the money and Pons took an oath of fealty to the Byzantine emperor.
 Pons was staying in Antioch when Tancred died on 12 December 1112.
 In accordance with Tancred's last will, Pons married his widow, Cecile of France (d.
 1145).
 Her dowry included Arzghan and al-Ruj, two important Antiochene fortresses near the Orontes River.
 On the other hand, he lost the eastern Tripolitan town of Rafaniyya to Toghtekin in 1115.